CtrlK

 Progressive Disclosure

-The content is well-structured with clear sections and a decision matrix upfront, but the three full code examples make this quite long.
-The RAG pipeline code could be referenced externally.
-The 'Next Steps' reference to `exa-reference-architecture` is good but the main content is somewhat monolithic.
+The content is well-structured with clear sections and a decision matrix as an overview, but the three full code implementations inline make it quite long.
+The variants could be split into separate files with the SKILL.md serving as the overview.
+The reference to 'exa-reference-architecture' at the end is vague and there are no bundle files to support it.

 2 / 3